HOW TO TRAVEL LONG-TERM ON A BUDGET with kids

 IF YOU ARE USING AIRBNB, always reach out to the host via private message first and see if they are willing to discount further, especially if you are staying for at least a month.
 Hosts appreciate being able to book off a whole month and we have found many are willing to come down on the price.
-It never hurts to ask, though your chances of getting discounts in developed countries are much lower.
+It never hurts to ask.
 We've saved a lot of money by politely requesting a discount prior to booking.

 Choosing a place within WALKING DISTANCE to sights, markets, and restaurants will save you on transport costs (and lower your carbon footprint).
 Your airbnb can be a super good deal, but if it's in the countryside and it means that you have to rent a car or take expensive taxis everywhere, then it may not be such a money saver after all.
 Below: ECOPARK in Hanoi may have been far from the Old Quarter, but we had access to free shuttle bus service all throughout the city.